 - Identity issues

-If a student is already receiving individual counseling at the Counseling Center, the student should speak with his or her counselor to discuss group counseling opportunities.
-A student who is not currently receiving individual counseling from the Counseling Center should contact the Center at (703) 526-6861 and inform the receptionist about his or her interest in group counseling.
+If a student is already receiving individual counseling at SCS, the student should speak with his or her counselor to discuss group counseling opportunities.
+A student who is not currently receiving individual counseling should contact SCS (703) 526-6861 and inform support staff about their interest in group counseling.
 In both cases, an initial, one-on-one appointment will be scheduled with a group leader before referral to group counseling.